How we test air fryers

 Find out which fryers aced our tough tests by checking out our air fryer reviews.

-We cook a four-person portion of freshly cut chips in each air fryer.
+We cook frozen chips in each air fryer.
 The best models turn out evenly cooked chips with a crispy golden brown exterior and fluffy insides.
-We mark down air fryers that produce greasy, soggy or undercooked chips.
+We mark down air fryers that produce greasy, soggy, undercooked or overcooked chips.

 Even cooking is also important - fryers that produce a mixed bag of part-raw and part-burnt chips get marked more harshly.

 When we asked Which? members what they cook most often in their air fryer, chips were the most popular option by far.
-But they aren't just for chips, so we also test how well they cook another food that's popular among Which? members: chicken breasts.
+But they aren't just for chips, so we also test how well they cook another food that's popular among Which? members: chicken.

-We cook two chicken breasts in each air fryer and rate how evenly cooked and moist they are, to ensure you'll end up with a delicious, evenly cooked meal.
+We cook chicken drumsticks in each air fryer and rate how evenly cooked and moist they are, to ensure you'll end up with a delicious, evenly cooked meal.

 For comparison, we've found that if you factor in the time takes for them to heat up, ovens take between 21 and 39 minutes to cook a similar amount of food, while deep-fat fryers take 15-31 minutes.

 We calculate how much energy (in kWh) each air fryer uses while cooking, so you don't end up with an energy-guzzling fryer that adds too much to your electricity bills.
-If you cooked four portions of chips three times a week for year, the most energy-efficient air fryer would cost you £14.33, while the least efficient would set you back £18.43.
+The differences aren't huge, though; if you cooked four portions of chips three times a week for year, the most energy-efficient air fryer would cost you £14.33, while the least efficient would set you back £18.43.

 For truly fuss-free chips, you need a fryer that is simple to use.
 We assess how user-friendly the controls and instructions are, and how easy it is to open and close the lid to add or get to your food.